 Weather & Climate

 What is the weather like in Kansas?
 Kansas' "big sky," dramatic sunsets, and great variability in temperature and precipitation are all important aspects of the regional personality.
-Winter blizzards, violent windstorms, and heavy rains are common throughout the state, and the continental climate (on occasion) produces rapid temperature extremes.
+Snow, wind, and rain are common throughout the state during corresponding seasons, and the continental climate (on occasion) produces varying temperature change.

 Annual precipitation amounts range from 30 - 40 inches in the east, while drier conditions are common in the west.
 In Kansas you can enjoy four distinct seasons, each with its own unique qualities.